KDFO: 98.5 KDNO

+The station signed on the air in November 1968.
+Its original call sign was KDNO.
+It was a Christian radio station with studios and transmitter in Delano.

-98.5 KDNO was a Christian radio station located in Delano, California, operated by Richard Palmquist, who purchased the station from Chester Newell in 1970.
+It was later owned by Richard Palmquist, who purchased the station from Chester Newell in 1970.
 Adopting the slogan Uplift 98.5, the station was on the air until Palmquist sold it in 1997 to Mondosphere Corporation and went into retirement.
 Today, the KDNO call letters belong to a station in Wyoming.
-KDNO was owned by a California Corporation, Tape Networks INC., founded by Palmquist when he was a broadcast consultant in Glendale, California.
-After building KDNO for a client, that owner suffered the loss of his bank loan.
+At that point, KDNO was owned by a California Corporation, Tape Networks Inc., founded by Palmquist when he was a broadcast consultant in the Los Angeles area.
+After building KDNO for a client, that owner's bank loan was withdrawn.
 Palmquist arranged for his friend Chester Newell to purchase the station, and Palmquist became the manager.
-Later, Newell sold the station to Tape Networks, Inc. Palmquist raised the purchase price by soliciting help from KDNO listeners.
+Later, Newell sold the station to Tape Networks, Inc.

+Palmquist raised the purchase price by soliciting donations from KDNO listeners.
 The station, however, was devoted to ministry rather than revenue, so to supplement his income Palmquist purchased the Pixley Enterprise Newspaper and later the Terra Bella News.
 He merged them to form the "Enterprise News," and the newspaper became commercially successful, thus helping to support the radio ministry.
 After two unsuccessful efforts to sell the newspaper, Palmquist closed that business in 1993 to concentrate on improving the radio station's music and Bible teaching ministry.
 However, income from listener support, though supporting current expenses, could not pay off the half million dollar long term debt on the station.
-So when Palmquist reached retirement age, he sold the station to honor his obligation to those who had helped purchase and build the station.
+When Palmquist reached retirement age, he sold the station to honor his obligation to those who had helped purchase and build the station.
 After the sale of KDNO, Palmquist transferred much of the KDNO programming to an online format: www.truthradio.com and www.truthradio.info.